Market Analysis · Updated

 ESG Loan Guidelines (2026)

-New ESG loan guidelines taking effect in 2026 will reshape broker competencies:
+New ESG loan guidelines taking effect in 2026 will reshape broker competencies and competitive positioning:

 CRD VI Branch Requirements